soutaro/querly/README.md

 * TODO: support to ignore warnings through magic comments in code

-This is not to ensure *there is nothing wrong in the code*, but just tells you *code fragments you should review with special care*.
+Querly is not to ensure *there is nothing wrong in the code*, but just tells you *code fragments you should review with special care*.
 I believe it still improves your software development productivity.

 ### Incoming updates?